justinb1145/WEB103Prework/README.md

 The following **additional** features are implemented:

 * [X] List anything else that you added to improve the site's functionality!
-      I made the image url optional so that it can display creators without a profile photo
+      The image url  is optional.

 ## Video Walkthrough